 Our team has the knowledge and expertise to help give you confidence on your path to a pain-free lifestyle.
 Let’s start this journey together.

 All patients are required to have pre-admission testing (PAT) before surgery to assess if you are medically fit to tolerate the surgical procedure.
 This will be scheduled with a General Medical Consultants physician.
 General Medical Consultants is located directly across from the JIS Orthopedics New Albany office.
 In some cases, your insurance may require pre-admission testing be done by your primary care physician.
-Pre-admission testing will include a history and physical, routine blood work, an electrocardiogram (EKG), and chest x-ray.
+Pre-admission testing will include a history and physical, routine blood work, and an electrocardiogram (EKG).
 In some instances, other testing may be ordered.
-For example, if you have a history of heart disease, a stress test may be ordered.
+For example, a chest x-ray, or if you have a history of heart disease, a stress test may be ordered.
 These physicians may also coordinate any other consultations with medical specialists if they believe it is necessary for appropriate surgical optimization.

 At the time of your preadmission testing the doctor will review the medications you take routinely.
-You will be advised of any medications that you need to stop before surgery, such as anti-inflammatory pills.
+You will be advised of any medications that you need to stop before surgery.
 You will also be told which medications you may take the morning of surgery.
 Specific instructions will be given regarding blood thinning medications, and how far before surgery to discontinue.
+You should continue to take or will be rescheduled.
+Celebrex or Meloxicam should also be taken before and after surgery.

-Depending upon the procedure, your insurance coverage, and your health status, there is a good chance your procedure can done as an outpatient, allowing you to come in and go home the same day.
-Some patients will require a hospital stay, and the average length of that stay is 1-2 days.
+Most procedures can be done as an outpatient, allowing you to come in and go home the same day.
+Depending upon the procedure, your insurance coverage, and your health status, there is a possibility you may require a hospital stay, and the average length of that stay is 1-2 days.
 Length of stay is determined by activity progress, medical progress, and wound condition.
 Insurance authorizations are frequently required and your surgeon’s office will take care of this for you.
 If additional days are needed, a hospital representative will contact your insurance company to provide medical information to obtain additional authorized days.

 The hospital or center will call you the afternoon (1 business day) before your surgery and tell you what time to arrive.
 Once you arrive to the hospital or surgery center you will go through the admission process, change into hospital/surgery center clothing, meet the anesthesiologist, and meet hospital or center staff who will be caring for you.
 Specific surgery times are not given.
 Typically, you can expect to undergo your surgery within a few hours of the arrival time.
 Occasionally situations occur which may result in a delay.
 You are to eat nothing by mouth (NPO) from midnight on the day of your surgery.
+You will be provided with a carbohydrate drink to consume on your way to the facility.
 In cases where you have been instructed to take medications the morning of surgery, you should do so with a sip of water as necessary.

-On the day of your surgery, please be sure to bring your photo identification.
+On the day of your surgery, please be sure to bring your photo identification and insurance card.
 Also, you should not bring any valuable items.

 Questions and concerns will be addressed at the time of your visit with the surgeon.
 Other opportunities to ask questions include at the time of your pre-admission testing when you will meet with an internal medicine physician and a licensed physical therapist.
 If you have any additional questions, please feel free to call the JIS Orthopedics office.

 What you are really asking is: what is the chance I will need another procedure or when will I need another procedure on my new joint?
-Overall only about 10% of joint replacements will fail or need to be redone.
+The vast majority of joint replacements will last a lifetime.
+Overall, only about 10% of joint replacements will fail or need to be redone.
 Each individual patient’s chance of needing another procedure is about 1% per year, so 20 years from surgery you have a better than 80% chance the joint is doing fine.
 This is true of hip, knee, and partial knee replacements.
-Shoulder replacements have a revision rate of approximately 25% at 20 years.
+Shoulder replacements have a chance of revision at approximately 25% at 20 years.

 If your procedure requires a hospital stay, wound dressings for knee and shoulder replacements will be removed the day after surgery and a light dressing will be placed.
 Most hip replacements will have a clear dressing that is left in place for 5 days; however, some hip dressings will be changed the day after surgery as well.